Early Middle Ages: Christianity West and East

 From the early Christians, early medieval Christians inherited a church united by major creeds, a stable Biblical canon, and a well-developed philosophical tradition.
 The history of medieval Christianity traces Christianity during the Middle Ages—the period after the fall of the Western Roman Empire until the Protestant Reformation.
 The institutional structure of Christianity in the west during this period is different from what it would become later in the Middle Ages.
-As opposed to the later church, the church of the early Middle Ages consisted primarily of the monasteries.
+As opposed to the later church, the church of the Early Middle Ages consisted primarily of the monasteries.
 The practice of simony has caused the ecclesiastical offices to become the property of local princes, and as such the monasteries constituted the only church institution independent of the local princes.
 In addition, the papacy was relatively weak, and its power was mostly confined to central Italy.
 Individualized religious practice was uncommon, as it typically required membership in a religious order, such as the Order of Saint Benedict.
 Religious orders would not proliferate until the high Middle Ages.
 For the typical Christian at this time, religious participation was largely confined to occasionally receiving mass from wandering monks.
-Few would be lucky enough to receive this as often as once a month.
+Few would receive this as often as once a month.
 By the end of this period, individual practice of religion was becoming more common, as monasteries started to transform into something approximating modern churches, where some monks might even give occasional sermons.

-During the early Middle Ages, the divide between Eastern and Western Christianity widened, paving the way for the East-West Schism in the 11th century.
+During the Early Middle Ages, the divide between Eastern and Western Christianity widened, paving the way for the East-West Schism in the 11th century.
 In the West, the power of the Bishop of Rome expanded.
 In 607, Boniface III became the first Bishop of Rome to use the title Pope.
 Pope Gregory I used his office as a temporal power, expanded Rome's missionary efforts to the British Isles, and laid the foundations for the expansion of monastic orders.
 Roman church traditions and practices gradually replaced local variants, including Celtic Christianity in the British Isles.
 Various barbarian tribes went from raiding and pillaging the island to invading and settling.
 They were entirely pagan, having never been part of the Empire, though they experienced Christian influence from the surrounding peoples, such as those who were converted by the mission of Augustine of Canterbury, sent by Pope Gregory I. In the East, the conquests of Islam reduced the power of the Greek-speaking patriarchates.